 The calorie and sodium content of wine varies by type, but wine is typically a low-sodium beverage.
 That said, the calories in wine can add up quickly after a few drinks, which is one reason why moderate consumption is recommended.
+Track your intake on a calorie counter app to avoid consuming too many calories.
 Women should limit themselves to one glass of wine per day, while men should cap their intake at two glasses per day.

 On average, 5 ounces of red wine contains 125 calories, while the same serving of white wine has 121 calories.
 Ounce for ounce, that's more than double the calories of non-diet soda.
 Like soda, however, calories from wine provide little nutrition even though they may widen your waistline.